ZeroTrustZeroTouch/Public-Profile/exampleSite/content/my-story/About.md

 ## Caregiving and Disability

 In addition to being an Indigenous professional I am also a fulltime caregiver for my partner, as we both have various disabilities.
 Being a caregiver is one of the reasons why I have been pursuing contracting and fractional services, as they grant me the flexibility that is not typically afforded to FTE staffs.
 For us the disabilities we deal with have lead us to leave the city, and move out the interior's country side, where we are able to remove ourselves from the myriad of stimuli that aggregate our conditions.
-That said one of the major stimuli we are required to avoid and minimize is chemical particulates, perticularly present in scented products, as these cause a very strong and life threatening reaction.
+That said one of the major stimuli we are required to avoid and minimize is chemical particulates, particularly present in scented products, as these cause a very strong and life threatening reaction.
 In addition to this we both suffer from connective tissue disorders which also require modifications to our living arrangements.

 ## Indigenous History

 I am a Non-Status Indian of the Kitsumkalum band of the Tsimshian Nation on my mothers side, and an undetermined ancestry though my paternal grandmother.
 With that said, I grew up separated from those roots, and it has taken me moving from the busy south coast of BC to Interior of BC to start to realize and appreciate my ancestry.
 In the last few years I have had the time to see and connect more with my roots, and have started working towards providing services and opportunities to the community.
 While I am rather inexperienced in traditional ways I do have a keen respect for the land and the cycles it contains, after all if the area you live cannot support life, it cannot support yourself, which one of the many reason we moved from the big city out into the country side.

+## Open Source

+I have been involved in the Open Source Community since the I got a second computer that could boot Linux, back in 2004, and started with Gentoo based Sabayon Linux 3.4.
+I am primarily a user, however I also provide small contributions, and user support to a variety of projects.
+In recent years my time available to Open Source initiatives has been low, however I am planning become more active again, especially as tooling and utilities have matured, with instances such as Traefik, and Wazuh entering the professional market, in addition to increased containerization of services.